 “When you’re working with power and helping service reactors, every single day one’s down, it’s lost revenue for the customer,” he said.
 “You realize what it means to be in a very customer-facing role working on one of their most important assets, as well as the fact that every minute you delay, is a delay for them.”

 After earning more and more responsibility in this role, a major career shift happened when GE, sensing the need to digitize, decided to pull more resources into the IT function and recruited Thomas to join the effort.

 Many leaders at the time understood the need to integrate new technologies into their business at a faster rate, but far fewer understood how to do it right.
 For Thomas, it wasn’t enough to just embrace any and all new tech—a business had to be more selective if it wanted to truly benefit from the transformative potential that digitalization could provide.

 “You always have to look through the lens of the business and how a new technology can provide value,” Thomas said.
 “Then you bring the best technology to the table.”

 How does a new solution benefit the overall business?
 How does it align with the broader strategic goals?
 How can it augment what the company already does best or improve upon where it falls short?
-These are the important questions that IT leaders need to ask—and Thomas asked them.
+These are the important questions that IT leaders need to ask as part of enterprise sales best practices—and Thomas asked them.
 Before long, his contributions to GE’s IT initiative made him an important asset to the organization, and Thomas continued to devise new ways to bridge the gap between technology and the business as a whole.